salam-aim-1996/cheatsheet/README.md

    - Create a pull request to merge your changes into the production code.
    - Your pull request will be visible on this [site](https://github.com/aim-salam/cheatsheet/pulls).
 Please wait for my response.
 I will either approve your code and merge it into production, or provide feedback if changes are needed.
    - If your pull request merged, you can delete the branch in both local and remote repository.
-To contribute again, create new branch for each issues.
+To contribute again, create a new branch.

 3. **Synchronize**: